 How many airlines actually offer carbon offsetting?

-The amount of airlines participating in carbon offsetting is worryingly low, according to the new BBC report.
+The amount of airlines participating in carbon offsetting is worryingly low, according to the BBC report.
 In fact, less than half of the world's major airlines give passengers the chance to offset the carbon dioxide produced from their flights.

 When airlines do grant you the opportunity, it’s less than 1% of flyers who are choosing to pay that little bit more.
 As researched by the BBC, a flight from London to Malaga, Spain, would only cost around £4 to offset, so it won't exactly put you out of pocket.